 Is our commercial strategy shopper-centric?
-Do all points-of-sale add value to our brand?
-Do we protect our online brand assests effectively?
+Do all points of sale add value to our brand?
+Do we protect our online brand assets effectively?
 Does our pricing strategy support our brand?
-How to deal with multiple markets within one market?
-Do our logistics create value-added?
+How do we manage multiple markets within one European market?
+Do our logistics create commercial value?

 Contract Partners